 If anyone asked me to write this command in a haste, I might not be able to.
 Thi is because it’s too long and complicated to remember.
 Instead, I will create a vim alias for this command and point it to the

 cnoremap sudow w !sudo tee % >/dev/null

 cnoremap: tells vim that the following shortcut is to be associated in the command line

 w !sudo tee % >/dev/null: added a redirection of messages to

 NULLto make a clean command

-That’s all you need.
+That’s all you need to know about saving read-only files in VIM Editor.
 See you next time!👏